google/effcee/README.md

 cd $SOURCE_DIR/
 ```

+Note: You can set CMake variables to point to third party sources if they
+are located somewhere else.
+See the [Build options](#build-options) below.

 2) Ensure you have the requisite tools -- see the tools subsection below.

 3) Decide where to place the build output.
 In the following steps, we'll call it